Habtom1999/Streaming-04-bonus-Habtom/README.md

 Date: May 22, 2024

 Introduction
 The provided Python code streamlines the processing of data from a multi-column CSV file through the utilization of RabbitMQ queues.
-This project demonstrate way to split and process data from an input CSV file and apply specific transformations to the extracted information.
-By distributing the workload to multiple worker processes.
+This project demonstrates a means to split and process data from an input CSV file and apply specific transformations to the extracted information by distributing the workload to multiple worker processes.

 # Before You Begin
 Fork this starter repo into your GitHub.